mmbman/Katagiri/list.md

 1. Bowing

-1. Shobogenzo Gabyo: Painting of a Rice Cake – Talk 1
+1. *Shobogenzo Gabyo*: Painting of a Rice Cake – Talk 1
-1. Shobogenzo Gabyo: Painting of a Rice Cake – Talk 3
+1. *Shobogenzo Gabyo*: Painting of a Rice Cake – Talk 3
-1. Shobogenzo Gabyo: Painting of a Rice Cake – Talk 4
+1. *Shobogenzo Gabyo*: Painting of a Rice Cake – Talk 4
-1. Shobogenzo Gabyo: Painting of a Rice Cake – Talk 5
+1. *Shobogenzo Gabyo*: Painting of a Rice Cake – Talk 5
-1. Shobogenzo Gabyo: Painting of a Rice Cake – Talk 6
+1. *Shobogenzo Gabyo*: Painting of a Rice Cake – Talk 6
-1. Shobogenzo Gabyo: Painting of a Rice Cake – Talk 7
+1. *Shobogenzo Gabyo*: Painting of a Rice Cake – Talk 7
-1. Commentary on Shobogenzo Gabyo (Painted Rice Cake)
+1. Commentary on *Shobogenzo Gabyo* (Painted Rice Cake)

 1. Obedience